 Give the transcreator the information they need

 Provide your transcreator with as much information as possible.
 If it’s a marketing text, give the transcreator your brand guide and tell them about your brand voice.
 Let them see the visuals, and read about your buyer persona.
-There’s more information about briefing your transcreator in How to get the best out of your transcreator – mapping out the perfect brief.
+For help with this, check out 23 Questions to Help You Make a Good Transcreator Brief.

 Keep an open mind